Funke Opeke

-Education and early life
+Early life and education

-Funke Opeke attended Queen's School in Ibadan, Oyo State, Nigeria.
+Opeke attended Queen's School in Ibadan, Oyo State, Nigeria.

-She grew up in Ibadan, the capital city of Oyo State, although, she is a native of Ile-Oluji, Ondo state.
-Born into a family of 9, her father was the first Nigerian director of the Cocoa Research Institute of Nigeria while her mother was a teacher.
+Opeke grew up in Ibadan and is from Ile-Oluji, Ondo State.
+She was one of nine children.
+Her father was the first Nigerian director of the Cocoa Research Institute of Nigeria, and her mother was a teacher.

-Funke Opeke obtained a bachelor's and a master's degree in electrical engineering from the University of Ìfẹ́, now, Obafemi Awolowo University and Columbia University, respectively.
+Opeke earned a bachelor's degree in electrical engineering from the University of Ife (now Obafemi Awolowo University) and a master's degree in the same field from Columbia University.
 After she graduated from Columbia University, she followed with a career in ICT in the United States as an executive director with the wholesale division of Verizon in New York City.
 In 2005, she joined MTN Nigeria as chief technical officer (CTO).
 She served as adviser at Transcorp and chief operating officer of NITEL for a brief period.